The mission of the Albin Polasek Museum & Sculpture

 In late 2013, the Polasek Museum expanded its infrastructure with the addition of Winter Park’s historic Capen-Showalter House.
 Built in 1885, the home was threatened with immediate demolition.
 In a landmark effort, the Polasek and community partners moved the house across a lake to save it.
 The Polasek Board of Trustees developed a five-year plan to renovate and re-use the house for exhibition areas, public events, and offices, with the goal of increasing revenue for the museum while providing an opportunity for the people to enjoy this gracious Victorian-era home.

 Our visitor demographics span every age group and socio-economic level.
-We engage our members through a number of annual events, including Paint-Out, which invites artists to create their works outdoors within the community of Winter Park.
+We engage our members through a number of annual events, including the Winter Park Paint Out, which invites artists to create their works outdoors within the Central Florida area.

-Our staff is composed of arts and history professionals, as well as individuals well-versed in landscape design and maintenance.
-We have a core group of four full-time employees, eight part-time employees, and more than 150 volunteers that assist in the museum galleries, sculpture garden, and the Capen-Showalter House effort.
-Debbie Komanski, the executive director since January 2004, is an active member of the community, both in business and in the humanities, and is the recipient of numerous awards, including the 1991 President’s Award from the University of Central Florida.
+Our current staff is composed of arts and history professionals as well as individuals well-versed in landscape design and maintenance.
+We have a core group of four full-time employees, twelve part-time employees, and more than 150 volunteers that assist in the museum galleries, sculpture garden, and Capen-Showalter House.
+Debbie Komanski, the Executive Director since January 2004, is an active member of the community, both in business and in the humanities, and is the recipient of numerous awards, including most recently the Winter Park Chamber of Commerce Community Leader Award.

 The Polasek Museum maintains a number of key assessment markers to measure progress towards our long-term strategic goals..